cube3power/atsd/rule-engine/functions-script.md

 ## Overview

-The `scriptOut` function provides a way to enrich notification messages by retrieving detailed information about the monitored object with a bash or a Python script.
-Only scripts stored on the local ATSD file system can be executed.
-The function executes the named script with the specified parameters and returns its standard output/error.
+The `scriptOut` function provides a way to enrich notification messages with extended information about the monitored object retrieved with a bash or a Python script.

+The function executes the named script with the specified parameters and returns the script's response (stdout/stderr).

+> Only scripts located in the `./atsd/conf/script/` directory can be executed.

 ## Common Use Cases

-* Check the TCP availability of the remote host
+* Check the TCP availability of the remote host.
-* Check that the remote host can be reached
+* Check that the remote host can be reached with ICMP ping.
-* Check that an HTTP/s request to a URL returns code `200`
+* Check that an HTTP/s request to a URL returns code `200`.
-* Execute a diagnostics command on the remote host
+* Execute a diagnostics command on the remote host.
-* Retrieve extended information about the device/host from an internal system
+* Retrieve extended information about the device/host.

 ## Syntax